How To Fix Missing A Temporary Folder Error In WordPress

 by

 Are you getting the error, “Missing a Temporary Folder” while uploading an image or installing a plugin in WordPress?
 You’re in the right place.
-We will guide you step-by-step to how to resolve this error and why this error comes.
+I will guide you step-by-step to how to resolve this error and why this error comes.

 This error stops you from uploading images or installing WordPress plugins.
 There could be two possible reasons for this error (1) Your “File Usage” disk quota in cPanel account is exceeded (2) Your “temp” folder in “WP-Content” is mistakenly deleted.